 The upgrade procedure is the exact same as the procedure performed during the initial installation, simply download the latest version from our website and install it over top of your existing TimeTrex folder.
 The installer will automatically detect this situation and perform the upgrade for you while retaining all of your data.
 You can upgrade from any older version to any newer version in a single step without a problem and the entire upgrade process usually takes around 5-10 minutes.

-TimeTrex Business or Professional Editions can be downloaded from the Online Store after you are logged in with the email address/password originally used to purchase TimeTrex.
+TimeTrex Professional, Corporate, or Enterprise Editions can be downloaded from the Online Store after you are logged in with the email address/password originally used to purchase TimeTrex.

-If you have not purchased TimeTrex and you are using the Standard Edition, it is available from the main download page.
+If you have not purchased TimeTrex and you are using the Community Edition, it is available from the main download page.

 Here are the steps to access TimeTrex On-Site from other computers on your local network: